Sometimes a trend can be accelerated by a major global event. Think of it like an apple rolling gently down a hillside until it’s given a kick.

 The apples were rolling.
 But then came the kick.

 And there’s something that links these last two trends in particular - that is the emergence of SoftPOS (software-based point of sale) technology.
 This turns the phone into a mobile checkout that companies can take with them as they travel to their customers.

 It’s a great solution for them and for their customers, who get a simple way to pay while not having to worry about handling cash.

 But wait, we hear you cry.
 What about security?

 Is it really safe for us all to just wander around tapping our phones against others to make and receive payments?

-Well, yes it is.
+Well, yes.
+It is.
 But only if you follow certain guidelines and requirements there to protect the apps that make these instant transfers possible.

-Read on and we’ll explain how.
+Read on and we’ll explain how to protect SoftPOS apps.

 The end of the static business

 There are two sides to this new payment story.
 On the one hand, you have the ability to make payments with your phone via a mobile wallet.
 And then there’s the more recent trend of being able to accept payments via a SoftPOS app on your phone.